Latter Days: Plot

 Elder Aaron Davis, a young Mormon from Pocatello, Idaho, is sent to Los Angeles with three other missionaries to spread the faith.
-They move into an apartment next to openly gay party boy Christian Markelli and his roommate Julie, an aspiring singer.
+They move into an apartment next to openly gay party boy Christian Markelli and his roommate Julie Taylor, an aspiring singer.
 Christian and Julie work as servers at Lila's, a trendy restaurant owned by retired actress Lila Montagne.

-Christian makes a bet with his co-workers that he can seduce one of the Mormons, and soon comes to believe that Aaron, the least experienced missionary, is a closeted homosexual.
+Egged on by his co-workers after an embarrassing first meeting with the young missionaries, Christian makes a bet that he can seduce one of the Mormons, and soon comes to realize that Aaron, the least experienced missionary, is a closeted gay man.
 Aaron and Christian become acquainted through several encounters in the apartment complex.
 When Christian accidentally injures himself, Aaron helps him indoors and cleans his wound.
 Christian attempts to seduce Aaron, but the hesitant Mormon becomes upset by Christian's remark that sex "doesn't have to mean anything".
 Aaron accuses him of being shallow and walks out.
 Worried that Aaron is correct, Christian joins a charity, delivering meals to people with AIDS.
 He gains new insights through a friendship with one of the beneficiaries.
 Aaron meets and befriends Lila, whose life partner has died, unaware of her connection to Christian.

 Aaron's fellow missionary, Paul Ryder, has a cycling accident.
 Returning to his apartment, a distraught Aaron encounters Christian, who tries to comfort him with a hug.
 Both men are overwhelmed by their feelings and end up kissing, failing to notice the return of Aaron's roommates.
 Aaron is sent home in disgrace, leading Christian to confront Ryder, who is angry that Christian corrupted Aaron for no reason.
 Christian admits that he initially just wanted to win a bet, but says "it's not about that" anymore.
 Seeing Christian's distress, Ryder tells him that Aaron's flight has a five-hour layover in Salt Lake City.